-The Community Health & Prevention Outreach team work in partnership with the community to identify health needs, develop interventions to address health needs, participate in health fairs and forums.
-Community Health and Outreach staff develop grant proposals to address health priorities for the health district.
-The team is an active partner with community organizations and coalitions who work towards improving health for citizens of the health district.
+The Community Health & Prevention team works in partnership with the community to identify health needs, develop interventions to address health needs, and participate in community events by providing health education and presentations.
+The Team strives to be leaders for health promotion and disease prevention in the communities it serves.
+Community Health and Prevention staff develop grant proposals to address health priorities for the health district.
+The Team is an active partner with community organizations and coalitions who work towards improving health for citizens of the health district.
 This team also trains community partners on effective strategies to improve public health.

-Crater Health District monitors health trends in the community in order to figure out what are our greatest health needs.
+Crater Health District monitors health trends in the community to identify the greatest health needs.
 The District then engages the community in several ways to address those health needs and is currently involved with several projects.

-The Crater Health District strives to honor community requests for health department participation at speaking engagements, trainings, health fairs, forums, and for health-related literature/brochures.
+The Crater Health District provides health education in a variety of settings to include community events, churches, worksites and schools.
+This includes reproductive health education in Crater middle and high schools.
+The District strives to honor community requests for health department participation at speaking engagements, trainings, health fairs, forums, and for health-related literature/brochures.
 Please use the “Request for Outreach” link to the right to request any of these services.
-Please note we cannot guarantee all requests due to staff availability and timeliness of request but we will do our best accommodate your request.
+Please note we cannot guarantee all requests due to staff availability and timeliness of request but we will do our best to accommodate your request.

 Chronic Disease Prevention

 Chronic disease prevention is a primary focus for the Crater Health District.
 Currently, the district is focused on prevention of chronic diseases through a variety of projects which include obesity prevention by promoting healthy eating and active living, health equity and health policy, worksite wellness, and Closing the Gap on Chronic Diseases grant activities.

 Healthy Living and Learning Center